This is the first chapter of a series covering everything a personal trainer should know about the career and the industry.

 - NASM (National Academy of Sports Medicine)

 - NSCA (National Strength and Conditioning Association)

 - ACSM (American College of Sports Medicine)

-I have a full in-depth article comparing all five of these personal training certifications.
+I have a full in-depth article comparing these five personal training certifications.

 Make sure to check that out before choosing which certification is right for you.

-After you have read that article, come back and read the rest of this chapter.
+After reading that article, return and read the rest of this chapter.

 Important aspects to consider when choosing your certification

 It might still seem a little daunting for you to choose a certification.